-Much of the information used in the development of the kit and presented here was gleaned from an article in the notes of the Modelling the Railways of South Australia Convention pp 2-239 - 2-248, as well as the SAR line drawing.
+Much of the information used in the development of the kit and presented here was gleaned from articles in the notes of the Modelling the Railways of South Australia Convention pp 2-23 - 2-30, and pp 2-239 - 2-248, as well as the SAR line drawing.

 The Kit: The kit consists of a body, upper floor and underframe printed in Shapeways frosted extreme detail plastic, plus a set of etched brass components available from MNSSARM.
-It will also be necessary to fit MicroTrains 1015 couplers and suitable bogies.
-MicroTrains archbar bogies would be appropriate for the original version, or roller bearing for the SBS/ASAY version.
+It will also be necessary to fit MicroTrains 1015 couplers and suitable wheel sets.
+The underframe is designed to take wheels with the MicroTrains axle length (0.540").
+Badger Bits makes spoked wheel sets which would be appropriate for this wagon.